kordless/EvolveMCP/README.md

 "What's the weather like in Seattle today?"
 "Generate 5 random numbers between 1 and 100"
-"Track the Bitcoin price in euros and show me a chart"
+"Track the Bitcoin price in euros and show me a chart" "Create a character for my story with complex emotions"
 ```

 ## Games & Entertainment